-Simply log into your Queensland Country internet banking and access the SmartBudget portal through the top menu bar.
+Simply log into your Queensland Country internet banking or mobile banking app and access the SmartBudget portal through the top menu bar.

 If you don’t have internet banking you can get set up in branch or by calling our friendly contact centre on 1800 075 078.

 To download our mobile banking app click here.

 How can I pay my bills online?